medialab/hyphe-traph/fosdem2018/index.md

 ===

-So now, finding the webentity to which belongs a page is obvious when traversing the Trie.
+So now, finding the web entity to which belongs a page is obvious when traversing the Trie.

 What's more, we can bubble up in `O(m)`, if we need to, when following pages' links (this can also be easily cached).